krish7x/zoom-clone/plan.md

-ejs --> used to embed html with backend using render method and using the directory by use method http -->  server waits for the clients req and sends back the response as JSON or XML socket io --> server doesn't wait here more likely a two way communication (It's a engine)
+ejs --> used to embed html with backend using render method and using the directory by use method http -->  server waits for the clients req and sends back the response as JSON or XML socket io --> server doesn't wait here more likely a two way communication (It's a engine) peerJs --> peer to peer connection using WebRTC